 How to develop and measure a user adoption strategy

 User adoption, sometimes called onboarding, is the process by which new users become acclimated to a product or service and decide to keep using it.
-Users only adopt a product if it helps them achieve a goal of theirs—whether it’s as simple as laughing at videos or as serious as launching a new business.
-For most companies, high adoption is key to higher revenue.
+Users only adopt a product if it helps them achieve a goal of theirs—whether it’s ordering food or launching a business.

 Why are user adoption rates critical?

 If a company has a high user adoption rate, it’s an indication that far more individuals are adopting the product than are abandoning it.
 That usually means the company is acquiring new users very efficiently.